ForLearningDataScience/ProgrammingAssignment2/README.md

+<br>Created: 2015-09-27.</br>
+<br>Updated: 2015-11-06.</br>
-This is the README.md file for R Programming's Programming Assignment 2 on Coursera.
-The README.md file is adapted from the original assignment requirements.
+<br>Summary: This is the README.md file for R Programming's Programming Assignment 2 on Coursera.
+It is adapted from the original assignment requirements.</br>

 ### Introduction